Medires Publishers - Article

 78

-Figure S2 Calibration graph of Fructose
+Figure S2: Calibration graph of Fructose

-The sensory attributes and descriptors of honey like colour (light brown, dark brown), appearance (colour, fermentation, viscosity), flavor (odour, taste), and taste (mouth feel, body, after taste), floral fruits (orange, rose), fresh (eucalyptus, mint), warm/aroma (caramel, smoked), and spoilage (teji) of comb, crushed, and processed honey were presented in Table 4.
-The means ±SD of comb honey sample for light brown (1.56 ±0.74), dark brown (5.49±0.76), orange (2.66±1.32), rose (2.81±1.47), mint (2.70±1.16), eucalyptus (4.98±0.89), sweet taste (5.24±1.06), body (5.49±0.78), after taste (5.02±0.72), caramel (3.25±1.39), smoked (3.09±1.75) and spoiled teji (1.54±0.70) in Table 1.
-The means ±SD of crushed honey samples were found to be light brown (3.29±1.12), dark brown (3.16±1.18), orange (3.01±1.36), rose (3.10±1.38), mint (2.87±1.13), eucalyptus (4.33±0.98), sweet taste (4.58±1.05), body (3.54±1.13), after taste (3.42±0.94), caramel (3.15 ±1.23), smoked (2.92±1.47) and spoiled-teji (2.43±0.72).
-The means ±SD value of processed honey sample were found light brown (5.04±0.76), dark brown (2.55±1.06), orange 93.02±1.33), rose (2.98±1.52),mint (2.45±1.15), eucalyptus (4.01±0.83), sweet taste (4.52± 0.89), body (3.36±1.14), after taste (3.27±1.13), caramel (3.68 ±1.24), smoked (2.68 ±1.34) and spoiled- teji (3.34±0.94) (Table 4).
-There was a significant (p<0>p<0>et al. [53], who reported comb honey taste (4.05±0.825), odour (4.05±0.759), colour (4.30±0.732) and aroma (3.75±0.550).
+Figure S3: Calibration graph of Glucose in g/100g Most honeys are Newtonian fluids.
+Dobre, et al., [50], Oroian et al. [45] characterized it by constant viscosity at a fixed temperature, which can be described by Newton’s law for flow.
+The finding of the study was in agreement with the report of Vanelle et al. [51] for Brazilian honeys and Mahder and Belay et al. [52].
+Sensory test The sensory attributes and descriptors of honey, like color (light brown, dark brown), appearance (color, fermentation, viscosity), flavor (odor, taste), and taste (mouthfeel, body, aftertaste), floral fruits (orange, rose), fresh (eucalyptus, mint), warm/aroma (caramel, smoked), and spoilage (teji) of comb, crushed, and processed honey were presentedin Table 4.
+The means ± ±SD of comb honey samples for light brown (1.56 ± 0.74), dark brown (5.49 ± 0.76), orange (2.66 ± 1.32), rose (2.81 ± 1.47), mint (2.70 ± 1.16), eucalyptus (4.98 ± 0.89), sweet taste (5.24 ± 1.06), body (5.49 ± 0.78), aftertaste (5.02 ± 0.72), caramel (3.25 ± 1.39), smoked (3.09 ± 1.75), and spoiled teji (1.54 ± 0.70) are in Table 1.
+The means ± SD of crushed honey samples were found to be light brown (3.29±1.12), dark brown (3.16±1.18), orange (3.01±1.36), rose (3.10±1.38), mint (2.87±1.13), eucalyptus (4.33±0.98), sweet taste (4.58±1.05), body (3.54±1.13), aftertaste (3.42±0.94), caramel (3.15±1.23), smoked (2.92±1.47), and spoiled teji ji (2.43±0.72).
+The mean ± SD value of processed honey samples was found light brown (5.04±0.76), dark brown (2.55±1.06), orange (3.02±1.33), rose (2.98±1.52), mint (2.45±1.15), eucalyptus (4.01±0.83), sweet taste (4.52±0.89), body (3.36±1.14), after taste (3.27±1.13), caramel (3.68±1.24±1.24), smoked (2.68±1.34), and spoiled teji (3.34±0.94) (Table 4).
+There was a significant (p<0.05) difference between the comb honey taste (4.05±0.825), odor (4.05±0.759), color (4.30±0.732), and aroma (3.75±0.550) reported by et al. [53].

-Treatment Viscosity (cp) at different operation temperature (0C)
+Viscosity (cp) at different operation temperature (°C)

 20